 In October 2016 I flew Emirates Business Class from London Heathrow to Cape Town via Dubai.
 The first leg of the journey from London Heathrow to Dubai was on an A380 and the second leg from Dubai to Cape Town was on a Boeing 777-300.
-Emirates features in my top 10 best airlines for longhaul Business Class and I have also previously reviewed the Emirates business class on the Boeing 777 and on the Emirates A380 previously along with Emirates in First Class.
+Emirates features in our top 10 best airlines for longhaul Business Class and we’ve also previously reviewed the Emirates business class on the Boeing 777 and on the Emirates A380 previously along with Emirates in First Class.

 A380 Cabin Facilities and Seating

 The Airbus A380 is the world’s largest commercial passenger aircraft and is famous for being a “double-decker” with the upper deck extending along the entire length of the fuselage.
-It is also impressively green, with the lowest emissions per passenger of any large aircraft and is 50% quieter than the Boeing 747-400 range.
-Emirates have 80 A380s in their fleet and they travel to some 40 destinations.
+It is also impressively green, with the lowest emissions per passenger of any large aircraft, and is 50% quieter than the Boeing 747-400 range.
+Emirates has 80 A380s in their fleet, and they travel to some 40 destinations.

 The service is really excellent, so good that you never really have to ask for anything much, they anticipate your needs very successfully.
-I did fancy a cup of tea at one point which was instantly provided, but generally you never even get so far as having to ask!
-The amenity kit was provided by Bvlgari and was a very quality product, there a version for ladies and one for gentleman too.
+I did fancy a cup of tea at one point, which was instantly provided, but generally, you never even get so far as having to ask!
+The amenity kit was provided by Bvlgari and was a very quality product, there was a version for ladies and one for gentlemen too.

 Door to Door Chauffeur Service

-The door to door service that you receive with Emirates Business Class is exceptional.
-You are picked up from your house by a chauffeur (and with two of us travelling, we could have been picked up in two separate cars from separate locations but we chose to travel together!).
-This is inclusive for the first 70 miles and then you pay a supplement per mile after that.
-They would also have chauffeur-driven us to our destination but as we wished to have a hire car they also included this as part of the booking and we paid a single fee.
-One very nice thing about flying Emirates from Heathrow Terminal 3 is that, as well as having business class security and passport control, you board directly from the lounge, so you totally avoid the hassle traipsing through the airport trying to find your gate.
-When we returned back home into Heathrow we went directly to the Emirates chauffeur lounge, after being served tea and coffee, the chauffeur reverses right up to the lounge (ideal as not even your baggage gets wet if it’s raining – which, of course, it was!), they load your baggage and you’re off home – the perfect way to end your travels.
+The door-to-door service that you receive with Emirates Business Class is exceptional.
+You are picked up from your house by a chauffeur (and with two of us traveling, we could have been picked up in two separate cars from separate locations, but we chose to travel together!).
+This is inclusive for the first 70 miles, and then you pay a supplement per mile after that.
+They would also have chauffeur-driven us to our destination, but as we wished to have a hire car, they also included this as part of the booking, and we paid a single fee.
+One very nice thing about flying Emirates from Heathrow Terminal 3 is that, as well as having business class security and passport control.
+You board directly from the lounge, so you totally avoid the hassle of traipsing through the airport trying to find your gate.
+When we returned back home into Heathrow, we went directly to the Emirates chauffeur lounge.
+After being served tea and coffee, the chauffeur reverses right up to the lounge (ideal as not even your baggage gets wet if it’s raining – which, of course, it was!), they load your baggage, and you’re off home – the perfect way to end your travels.

-I would definitely fly Emirates Business Class again in the future, they really shine with regards to their service and you can tell that service is vitally important to them; the door to door approach and the general customer service are really first class.
-As for the planes themselves, the A380, as you would expect was certainly nicer than the B777-300, mainly because it was more spacious and of course, the lie down beds go flatter, but the general product and service offering was reassuringly consistent across both legs of the journey.
+I would definitely fly Emirates Business Class again in the future.
+They really shine with regards to their service.
+You can tell that service is vitally important to them; the door-to-door approach and the general customer service are really first class.
+As for the planes themselves, the A380, as you would expect, was certainly nicer than the B777-300, mainly because it was more spacious and, of course, the lie-down beds go flattered.
+Still, the general product and service offering was reassuringly consistent across both legs of the journey.